 TGaz Editor: Change the text on page 49, line 24 as follows:

-The format of the Trigger Dependent Common Info subfield for the Poll, Sounding, Secure Sounding, Report and Passive Sounding Ranging Trigger frame, is shown in Figure 9-64la (Trigger Dependent Common Info subfield format for the Ranging Trigger variant). (#3892) The Token field in the Trigger Dependent Comon Info field is used in a Poll Ranging Trigger frame to match it with the partial TSF time in a following Ranging NDP Announcement frame.
-It is reserved in all other Ranging Trigger subvariants (#5165).
+The format of the Trigger Dependent Common Info subfield for the Poll, Sounding, Secure Sounding, and Report subvariants of the Ranging Trigger frame, is shown in Figure 9-64la (Trigger Dependent Common Info subfield format for the Ranging Trigger variant). (#3892) The Token field in the Trigger Dependent Comon Info field is used in a Poll Ranging Trigger frame to match it with the partial TSF time in a following Ranging NDP Announcement frame.
+It is reserved in all other Ranging Trigger subvariants (#5165, #7031).